 - Chose mode of payment (debit or credit card or net banking option)

 - Lastly, download the acknowledgement receipt (payment challan)

 The above step by step process is for online payments.
 Additionally, taxpayers can also pay the tax directly at the district sales tax office.
 However, for this, one has to fill all the details in the required form physically and make cash payment.

 Moreover, a P-tax payment is important.
 Therefore, non compliance will attract penalties.
 Hence, one should make sure that profession tax payment is done on or before the due date.

 What are the consequences of violating professional tax regulations?

 According to the professional tax regulations, a business must register themselves.
 Also, all individuals are liable to pay this tax according to their income threshold.
 Failing to register or pay this tax will attract penalties.
 Additionally, penalties are levied if one doesn’t pay on time.
 Moreover, some states charge penalties for non-filing of returns as well.
 The amount of penalty may differ from state to state.

-For example, in Karnataka, the penalty for violating professional tax regulations is as follows.
+For example, in Karnataka, the penalty for violating p tax regulations is as follows.